Operation Safehaven (1944–1948): Methodology

-The Office of Strategic Services (OSS) and Operation Safehaven
+The Office of Strategic Services (OSS) and Project Safehaven

 The OSS Office of Strategic Services (OSS) had been collecting economic intelligence since 1942 in efforts to acquire direct information on potential methods of German evasion of post war control.
 The responsibility of the Office of Strategic Services was primarily to assemble and analyse information gathered from the informants under its control.
 The Secret Intelligence (SI) Branch of the Office of Strategic Services was tasked with project Safehaven as information collection fell within the division's scope.
 The Office of Strategic Services counter-intelligence branch, X-2, acquired a central role alongside SI, due to the nature of the program as both an effort to stop post-war German economic penetration in neutral countries as well as a data collection operation.